Mohdasadullah/Restaurantwebsite/README.md

 # Restaurantwebsite
-This is a basic website
+This is a basic website.